hthouse/Robot_Getafix/README.md

 In case the robot could not detect or loses sight the objects of interest the robot main code executes a search maneuver which I call the “Rooster Move”, by moving forward and back and rotating side to side until it detects and locks on the object.
 As shown in the above section “how things are connected” the robot arm is driven off the Arduino and SHIELD boards linked via serial USB cable to the Raspberry Pi.
 The robot locomotion is controlled by the Raspberry Pi HAT.
 One can control all motors and servos from the Arduino or the Pi depending on what you want to achieve or experiment.
 The robot main code communicates to the Arduino sketch code via serial interface and issues a set of commands defined in the sketch code here.
-...will add link to code>
+...will add link to code.

 ## **Lesson Learned and Pain Points:**
 * Stacking the boards vertically is the best option to use the space in the robot platform.